Joxeur/electron-skeleton/README.md

 **Clone and run for a quick way to see Electron in action.**

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
-It is combined with the Skeleton: A Dead Simple, Responsive Boilerplate for Mobile-Friendly Development (http://www.getskeleton.com)
+It is combined with Skeleton: A Dead Simple, Responsive Boilerplate for Mobile-Friendly Development (http://www.getskeleton.com)

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**